jrchakalo/jrchakalo/README.md

 ## Hey!
 My name is Júnior :)

 Hi guys, my name is Jr and I'm from Brazil.
 I'm currently a Computer Engineering student at CIn, in UFPE and already study in UFPB for a few years.
-In the colege I've expirience diverses languages and programming paradigms, I like a lot POO but the traditional imperative is the one I have more experience.
+In the colege I've expirience diverses languages and programming paradigms, but the traditional imperative is the one I have more experience.
 I've recently started to study web development with Node.js and React, and I've got to admit that JavaScript and making web applications are very cool.
 I can't wait to learn even more!

 ##